 What Are the Risks of Signing a Contract Electronically?

-The risk of this, of course, is that you may not have intended to agree to terms without a formal contract.
+The risk is that you did not intend to agree to terms without a formal contract.
 Alternatively, you may have intended to agree to one specific point and negotiate other points further.

-Providing your signature electronically may present a security risk.
-To protect yourself, you should protect your electronic signature with a strong password or encryption.
-Password protection also reduces the risk of identity fraud if you need to log into a browser to access a page which requires your electronic signature.
-You can also install software that asks for multi-factor authentication each time you access a protected page or document.
+Furthermore, providing your signature electronically may present a security risk.
+You should protect your electronic signature with a strong password or encryption to protect yourself.
+Password protection also reduces the risk of identity fraud if you log into a browser to access a page requiring your electronic signature.
+Additionally, you can install software that asks for multi-factor authentication when you access a protected page or document.

 Key Takeaways

 When buying or selling a business anywhere in Australia, it may be possible to sign your contract electronically.
-However, signing a contract without putting pen to paper carries certain risks.
-Before you decide to sign an important document electronically, you should carefully consider the risks associated with this method of signing.
-If you have any questions about signing contracts electronically, contact LegalVision’s business lawyers on 1300 544 755 or fill out the form on this page.
+However, digitally signing a legal document carries certain risks, such as unintentionally consenting to terms or increasing the likelihood of security threats.
+Therefore, before you sign an important document electronically, you should carefully consider the risks associated with this method of signing.

 We appreciate your feedback – your submission has been successfully received.